 Expecto Patronum to your heart’s content in the open-world action RPG Hogwarts Legacy published by Warner Bros.
 Games, and developed by Avalanche Software.
 Create your wizard, adventure through Hogwarts, encounter magical monsters and fantastic beasts; learn spells, brew potions and become a powerful wizard.
 Hogwarts Legacy is Harry Potter, but without Harry Potter and in 1899.

 Grab the Standard Edition for £49.99 or the Digital Deluxe Edition for £59.99, which includes the Dark Arts DLC sold separately for £17.99.
-PlayStation 5, Windows, and Xbox Series X/S were released on 10 February.
-Nintendo Switch, PlayStation 4, and Xbox One ports will follow later in the year.
+PlayStation 5, Windows, and Xbox Series X/S were released on 10 February and are now also available on Nintendo Switch PlayStation 4, Xbox One

 Build, fight, and expand your way to victory in this reimagining of the legendary city-building RTS franchise, Settlers: New Allies.
 There’s a story-driven campaign, three factions – the Maru, Elari, and Jorn – to choose from, and an online skirmish mode to play with up to eight other players or AIs, and more.

-Developed by Ubisoft Düsseldorf, and published by Ubisoft, Settlers: New Allies comes out first on Windows on the 17th.
-Amazon Luna, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S versions will follow.
-The standard game will cost £49.99, the Deluxe, £69.99
+Developed by Ubisoft Düsseldorf, and published by Ubisoft, Settlers: New Allies came out first on Windows on the 17th.
+Amazon Luna, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S versions have since followed.
+The standard game costs £49.99, the Deluxe, £69.99

 Strategy game legends Relic Entertainment are back, with the third instalment of its Company of Heroes series.
 Set in the Mediterranean, this RTS wargame returns with new army mechanics and customisation, breathtaking cinematics, and endless tactical and strategic gameplay in skirmish, campaign, or multiplayer modes.

-It will release on Steam Early Access on the 24th, but no word yet on pricing.
-PlayStation 5 versions and Xbox Series X/S are planned for after Early Access ends.
+It was released on Steam Early Access on the 24th and has since been made avaiable on PlayStation 5 and Xbox Series X/S for as little as £32.99.

 Do we really need a Resident Evil 4 remake?
 The zombie horror action game was revolutionary, becoming the template for all future Resident Evil games – arguably it became the template for all future 3D games.
 There’s no doubt an RE4 remake will be much less an updated game than Capcom’s previous two RE remakes.

 Still, the series has moved on since then.
 There’s no doubt RE4 could draw inspiration from its descendants, particularly in the controls department.
-Regardless of whether it does or not, when RE4 comes out on 24 March on PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S, few RE fans will need an excuse to dive back in.
-It’ll cost these excellent-taste-having individuals £54.99 for the Standard Edition, £64.99 for the Deluxe Edition.
+Regardless of whether it does or not, when RE4 came out on 24 March on PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S, few RE fans will need an excuse to dive back in.
+It cost these excellent-taste-having individuals £54.99 for the Standard Edition, and £64.99 for the Deluxe Edition.
 Un forastero!

 The distinctive retro-but-lush looks of developers Acquire’s Square Enix-published Octopath Traveller garnered a lot of attention before its initial launch on the Switch.
 The game itself did not disappoint, being just as it looked, old-school in style but modern in execution, a very elaborate classic JRPG, "elaborate", mostly because of the eight playable characters and their well-told full-length quests that gave the game its name.

 It was a Switch exclusive until last year when it came out for PlayStation 4, PlayStation 5, and Windows.
 Its sequel, sensibly, given its predecessor's success, is not an exclusive.
-When it’s released on 24 February it will do so on the aforementioned platforms and cost you £49.99 – for the Standard Edition.
-The Collector’s Edition, not available on Windows, will cost an astonishing £169.99.
+It was released on 24 February on the aforementioned platforms, costing £49.99 – for the Standard Edition.

-We’re blocking excited for the newest in Microsoft’s growing roster of Minecraft games, the action strategy game Minecraft Legends, due for release on 18 April.
-Play on Nintendo Switch, PC Game Pass, PlayStation 5, Steam, Windows, Xbox Game Pass, Xbox One, or Xbox Series X/S in a familiar Minecraft world with familiar enemies, and even ally with unlikely ones to defend the overworld from the Piglins of the underworld.
-The price is yet to be confirmed.
+We were blocking excited for the newest in Microsoft’s growing roster of Minecraft games, the action strategy game Minecraft Legends, which released on 18 April.
+You can play on Nintendo Switch, PC Game Pass, PlayStation 5, Steam, Windows, Xbox Game Pass, Xbox One, or Xbox Series X/S in a familiar Minecraft world with familiar enemies, and even ally with unlikely ones to defend the overworld from the Piglins of the underworld.
+The price is currently set at £34.99 on the Xbox and Playstation stores.

-Prime your lightsabers for battle, as Respawn Entertainment brings the newest Star Wars title Jedi Survivor.
+It was time to prime your lightsabers for battle in April, as Respawn Entertainment brought the newest Star Wars title Jedi Survivor.
 In this narrative-driven single-player third-person action-adventure, you explore the various galaxies and biomes as Cal Kestis, tackling unique challenges and enemies whilst building and mastering your abilities, skills and equipment.

-Available now for pre-purchase on PlayStation 5, Windows, and Xbox Series X/S, it costs £59.99 for the Standard Edition and £79.99 for the Deluxe.
+The current price is set at £69.99 on PlayStation 5, Windows, and Xbox Series X/S, for the Standard Edition and £79.99 for the Deluxe.

 The Dead Island series are zombie games, but not survival horrors like Resident Evil.
 Instead, they’re open-world action RPGs which emphasise hitting things.
 Though not deadlines.